King Kong (franchise): Monsterverse

 Due to the success of Godzilla vs. Kong, Legendary announced a sequel in March 2022, scheduled to commence filming later that same year.
 In May 2022, it was announced that Wingard would return to direct and that Dan Stevens had been cast in the lead.
 Wingard and Stevens had previously worked together on The Guest.
 Filming began in July 2022 in Gold Coast, Queensland, and finished in November 2022.
 Allan Henry provided the performance capture for both the Skar King and Kong, reprising his role from Godzilla vs. Kong.
 In April 2023, Legendary released a teaser trailer revealing the film's official title as Godzilla x Kong: The New Empire.
 The film was theatrically released on March 29, 2024.
 Due to the film's success, Legendary announced in May 2024 that a follow-up is in development and would be written by David Callaham.

 In January 2024, Kong briefly appeared in the finale of the television series Monarch: Legacy of Monsters.
+The character's role would further be expanded on in the series' second season.

 Due to the success of Godzilla x Kong: The New Empire, Legendary announced in May 2024 that a sequel, titled Godzilla x Kong: Supernova, had entered development and would be written by David Callaham.
 The following week, Legendary announced that Wingard would not return to direct due to scheduling conflicts, but had expressed interest in having Wingard return.
 In June 2024, Legendary announced Grant Sputore (director of I Am Mother) as the new director and that the film would be released on March 26, 2027.
 Pre-production began in January 2025, with performers being cast such as Kaitlyn Dever, Jack O'Connell, Delroy Lindo, Dan Stevens (reprises his role from the previous film), Matthew Modine, Alycia Debnam-Carey, and Sam Neill.